Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Summary and features of the 1D model

+is the analog of mechanical pressure in inviscid constant-density fluid dynamics \cite{Bat-book}.
 Thus, the rate of change in the net blood flux is proportional to the difference in the mechanical force ${\bar P}A$ on the cross-sections at each end.
 In the case of viscous blood flow, the conservation law is replaced by a balance equation